rulewis/journey-optimizer.en/help/using/deliverability.md

 ## Leverage suppression lists {#suppression-lists}

-Customer Journey Management manages a suppression list that gathers spam complaints, hard bounces, and soft bounces that occur consistently.
+[!DNL Journey Optimizer] manages a suppression list that gathers spam complaints, hard bounces, and soft bounces that occur consistently.

 To protect your deliverability, the recipients whose addresses are on the suppression list are excluded by default from all future deliveries, because sending to these contacts could hurt your sending reputation.